DylanNguyenGit/CMPE258-Project/README.md

 Any ablations done to train_model is then followed by running train_model again.

+## Photo Dataset Cleaning
+For out project we used the Flickr8K dataset to train the model.
+However, there were issues witht he frequency of terms.
+For example, an abundance of the word 'red' in reference to shirts would have all captions with shirts have the word 'red'.
+Thus, we cleaned up the dataset by first counting the number of occurences of adjectives int he dataset.
+Any word in a certain category, like color, that occured inproportionately frequently was then altered.
+Many caption with those colors in it had the word removed so that the frequency of colors were more even without making the captions inaccurate.

 ## Using Different Models to Caption
 If you posses another model you wish to generate captions with, simply change line 100 in generate_caption.py.
 The line should be as follows:
 `model = load_model(MODEL_PATH)` where MODEL_PATH is replaced with the path to the h5 file such as 'models/new-model.h5'.
 It can then be run in the command line with `python generate_model --p PHOTO_PATH`

+## Verification Against Baseline
+Any new models trained can be verified against the base model.
+This model is found in 'models/model-tf2.h5'.
+This model is also run with the `--m base` flag if the code is not altered as per the previous section.